Manuel-Steinberg/Audit/Performance.md

 - [ ] add an index for where clauses columns
 - [ ] use views
+- [ ] create Classes only when its required
 - [ ] Check configuration of ...
   - file uploads
   - `upload_max_filesize`